tatianegercina/FinTech/02-Homework/18-Blockchain/Instructions/README.md

 #### Remember, *never* share your mainnet private keys!
 This is a testnet, so coins have no value here!

+#### Hints

+* If you get stuck - try our step by step PoA Guide located [here](Resources/POA-Blockchain-guide.md).

+* If you aren't seeing any movement in the wallet amounts in MyCrypto after sending/receiving transactions, try the following:

+    * Terminate both nodes using control+C in the Node1 and Node2 terminal windows.
+    * Change networks in MyCrypto to a Testnet such as Kovan.
+    * Restart Node1 and Node2 in their terminal windows.
+    * Reconnect to your network in MyCrypto.
+    * Log into your wallet and refresh the amount.

+* If that doesn't help make sure you are sending a large enough sum of ETH to see actual movement in the digits.
+You may have to click on the amount itself to see the full value down to the WEI.
 ---
 © 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.